 Good distribution practices serve to regulate the distribution, supply, transportation and monitoring of medicines marketed for human use.

-Europe, Japan and the United States have created the ICH (International Council for Harmonization of Technical Requirements for Pharmaceuticals for Human Use).
-Its role is to draw up harmonized technical and regulatory documents.
+Europe, Japan and the US have created the ICH (International Council for Harmonization of Technical Requirements for Pharmaceuticals for Human Use).
+The role of the ICH is to draw up harmonized technical and regulatory documents.
 These documents are complementary to good manufacturing practices.

 Charter on information for the promotion of medicines via canvassing or soliciting

-This commitment is assessed through annual audits carried out by certifying bodies.
-This process is spread over a period of 3 years:
+This commitment is verified by annual audits carried out by certifying bodies over a three-year period, as follows:

 - Year 1: initial audit